grafana/grafana/docs/sources/variables/add-query-variable.md

 ### Multi-value

 If you turn this on, then the variable dropdown list allows users to select multiple options at the same time.
+For more information, refer to [Formatting multi-value variables]({{< relref "formatting-multi-value-variables.md" >}}).

 ### Include All option